 Considering all this, what are the odds that digitalization by itself transforms a business?

-DIGITAL IS NO HOLY GRAIL
+18.1 - DIGITAL IS NO HOLY GRAIL

 A business does not transform simply because it adopts fancy digital technology, like artificial intelligence, big data analytics, micro-services, or some other bag of tricks.
-These are change-initiatives, intented to increase productivity and profitability.
+These are change-initiatives, intended to increase productivity and profitability.

-Regardless, Digital Transformation should be understood as Digital Business Transformation, provided the intention is to actually transform the way the business operates based on a vision of the future (Netflix video streaming vs. Blockbuster video stores).
+Regardless, Digital Transformation should be understood as Digital Business Transformation, provided the intention is to transform the way the business operates based on a vision of the future (Netflix video streaming vs. Blockbuster video stores).